liamza1/Udagam_image_filter/README.md

 ### Authentication

 Prevent requests without valid authentication headers.
-Bearer token Imcluded in Postman collection
+Bearer token Imcluded in Postman collection under Variable {{Token}}

 ### Custom Domain Name

 Add your own domain name and have it point to the running services (try adding a subdomain name to point to the processing server)
-> !NOTE: Domain names are not included in AWS’ free tier and will incur a cost.